panzi/unvpk/VPK.markdown

 	                        directory path.

 ### File
-The file data for small files may be inlined in the directory file.
-Otherwise it is stored in the separate archive files referenced by an archive index.
+The first part of a file may be inlined in the directory file.
+The rest is stored in the separate archive files referenced by an archive index.
 In any case the file is stored as plain consecutive data without any further encoding or compression.

 	 Offset  Count  Type    Description